Velocidex/velociraptor-docs/content/blog/2023/2023-05-05-release-notes-0.6.9/_index.md

 ## Conclusions

 There are many more new features and bug fixes in the latest release.
-Currently the release is in testing for the next few weeks, so please test widely and provide feedback by opening GitHub issues.

 If you like the new features, take [Velociraptor for a spin](https://github.com/Velocidex/velociraptor)!
-It is a available on GitHub under an open source license.
+It is available on GitHub under an open source license.
 As always please file issues on the bug tracker or ask questions on our mailing list [velociraptor-discuss@googlegroups.com](mailto:velociraptor-discuss@googlegroups.com)